SAITEJAALLE/CLIORA-E-commerce-Web-App/README.md

 ## License

-MIT — free to use, modify, and distribute.
+MIT: free to use, modify, and distribute.
 A star is always appreciated!